rclone/rclone/MANUAL.md

 Note that the last of these is for setting custom metadata in the form `--header-upload "x-goog-meta-key: value"`

-### Modified time ###
+### Modification time

-Google google cloud storage stores md5sums natively and rclone stores modification times as metadata on the object, under the "mtime" key in RFC3339 format accurate to 1ns.
+Google Cloud Storage stores md5sum natively.
+Google's [gsutil](https://cloud.google.com/storage/docs/gsutil) tool stores modification time with one-second precision as `goog-reserved-file-mtime` in file metadata.

+To ensure compatibility with gsutil, rclone stores modification time in 2 separate metadata entries.
+`mtime` uses RFC3339 format with one-nanosecond precision.
+`goog-reserved-file-mtime` uses Unix timestamp format with one-second precision.
+To get modification time from object metadata, rclone reads the metadata in the following order: `mtime`, `goog-reserved-file-mtime`, object updated time.

+Note that rclone's default modify window is 1ns.
+Files uploaded by gsutil only contain timestamps with one-second precision.
+If you use rclone to sync files previously uploaded by gsutil, rclone will attempt to update modification time for all these files.
+To avoid these possibly unnecessary updates, use `--modify-window 1s`.

-#### Restricted filename characters
+### Restricted filename characters

 | Character | Value | Replacement |
 | --------- |:-----:|:-----------:|